The most difficult part of drawing or painting for that matter, is getting started.

 "Every person, every single one of you will improve with practice!"

 Now I want you to be absolutely clear that this challenge isn't to produce perfect drawings right away, but drawings none the less!
-The goal is to allow your drawings to be flawed and incomplete, while you habitually and increasingly improve your skills.
+The goal is to allow your sketches to be flawed and incomplete, while you habitually and increasingly improve your drawing skills.

-Everyone has 10 minutes a day, rather than several hours once a week.
-The idea is, to begin with 10 minutes every single day, but finding yourself at times to continue.
+It is much easier to adhere to 10 minutes a day, rather than several hours once a week.
+The idea is, to begin with 10 minutes, but finding yourself at times to continue because you enjoy yourself.
 Yet, your daily goal of only 10 minutes remains.
 Practice becomes almost like a talent code.
 Everyone who has done it, even when missing some days will reveal a love story, becoming infatuated with drawing or painting.
 Furthermore, it apparently purports the solution to their now former problems, namely lack of time.

 In the first two years of art school, everything was an exciting "Aha" moment and a clear understanding of how drawing and painting should be properly applied.
 Light Bulb!
 Yet even after you have gone through this kind of tangible knowledge, in particular, what the left side of the brain picks up as being officially learned and it seems you have become stuck, you are still learning.
 In that dreadful time of non-improvement, I continued for about another year and threw all my artwork into a drawer never looking back.
 When I doubted my skills and were about to give it a miss, I pulled out all my earlier works and when I saw the drawings I had just done one year ago, I was speechless.
 They were terrible in comparison to what I was producing now.
 I had continually improved in all that time!
 But as my left side of the brain couldn't perceive any validated improvements, I believed there weren't any.